Understanding Tax Audits in Canada

 If numbers involve carry backs or investment tax credits, the limit is extended to six years.

-Review this table of relevant tax compliance timelines.
+Review this list of relevant tax compliance timelines.
 It is your responsibility to be aware of these time frames.

 Tax Reviews - The Processing Review